 The specification for USB 4 has recently been announced and will bring a range of improvements to USB 3.2 and USB 2.
 USB 4 is based on Thunderbolt architecture, which doubles the bandwidth of the current USB technology and can handle multiple data and display protocols at the same time.

-It will look like USB-C, but boast data-transfer speeds equivalent to Intel’s Thunderbolt 3 version of USB-C. If you are still using adaptors to make your USB-A devices compatible with USB-C ports, then another version of USB arriving might sound daunting so here is what you need to know about USB 4.0 and the differences to USB 3.2 and USB 2.0;
+It will look like USB-C but boast data-transfer speeds equivalent to Intel’s Thunderbolt 3 version of USB-C. If you are still using adaptors to make your USB-A devices compatible with USB-C ports, then another version of USB arriving might sound daunting so here is what you need to know about USB 4.0 and the differences between USB 3.2 and USB 2.0;

 - Up to 40 Gbps data transfer speed using two-lane cables, matching the speed of Thunderbolt 3

 - Better video performance thanks to the technology intelligently allocating resources based upon transfer demand

 - Thunderbolt 3 is compatible depending on how the USB 4 technology is implemented